 Many people who have lung cancer may not notice any symptoms until the disease has begun to spread.
-That’s why it’s important to learn about lung cancer signs and symptoms, and be aware of unusual changes in your body.
+That’s why it’s important to learn about lung cancer symptoms, and be aware of unusual changes in your body.

-Scripps MD Anderson Cancer Center is committed to educating you about the warning signs of lung cancer and what to do if you have any of them.
+Scripps MD Anderson Cancer Center is committed to educating you about the symptoms of lung cancer and what to do if you have any of them.

 In most cases, lung cancer doesn’t cause symptoms until it has reached an advanced stage, sometimes when cancer has spread to other parts of the body.
 But some people do experience early warning signs of lung cancer.
 These may include:

 - A constant feeling of pain in the chest that may worsen with deep breathing, coughing or laughing